 I recently fell in love with the bullet journal and can’t believe I didn’t use one before.
 This journal has changed my life!
 It is just perfect for creating your planner the way you want it (and it doesn’t have to be a standard year like most planners), along with making lists, using note pages where and when you want them, and just being super organised.
 I cannot recommend this one enough (I use the dotted pages style).

 For a source of inspiration when deciding where to go, travel blogs are my favourite point of reference.
 These travel blogs give you help in planning every stage of your trip, including honest reviews, lists of the best destinations for certain things/types of people, and advice.

 I set up Luxury Backpack to do just this very thing, and I hope you will consider it one of your main resources!
-The main travel blogs that I actually read on a regular basis are…
+Some of the travel blogs that I actually read on a regular basis are…

-When it comes to booking flights there are again SO many sites.
-I usually look directly on the airlines site and their promotion emails for getaways when I don’t really have an itinerary in mind, such as Easy Jet (Europe) and Spirit (US).
-The best thing to do I have found is to cross check comparison websites.
+When it comes to booking flights there are again so many sites.
+I usually look directly on the airlines site and their promotions for getaways when I don’t really have an itinerary in mind, such as Easy Jet (Europe) and Spirit (US).
+The best thing to do I have found is to cross-check comparison websites.
 My favourites are:

-If you are waiting to book a trip when you see a good deal, and your dates and even destination are flexible, these sights are really helpful.
+If you are waiting to book a trip when you see a good deal, and your dates and even destination are flexible, these sites are really helpful: